AkosLukacs/PuckStreaming/readme.md

 # Code, features

 ### Espruino
- - defined a custom BLE service & characteristic that uses notify to "push" the data form the magnetometer
+ - defined a custom BLE service & characteristic that uses notify to "push" the data form the magnetometer (and accelerometer in case of the Bangle)
  - the characteristic is writeable, so sample rate can be changed, or turned off
  - battery level service that auto-updates every 10 seconds
- - button click toggles the LED to quickly alter battery state
+ - button click toggles the LED to quickly alter battery state.
+Only on Puck, but you can turn on the screen of the Bangle, and that changes battery level.

 ### Web-Bluetooth
  - connects to the characteristics from the web page & subscribe to notifications